 - Students are permitted to enroll in an honors and AP course upon meeting the criteria and completing the Honors and AP Recommendation Form.
 Forms are available with honors and AP teachers, counselors, in this course description book, and on our school's webpage. - Students who have questions about honors and AP courses are encouraged to communicate with their current teacher and the teacher of record for the next course.
-All students are encouraged to participate in the course that is the most challenging and appropriate to their post-secondary plans. - Late work is only accepted at the discretion of the honors teacher.
+All students are encouraged to participate in the course that is challenging and more appropriate to their post-secondary plans. - Late work is only accepted at the discretion of the honors teacher.
 Students are expected to be prepared for all classes due to the swift pace and collaborative learning inherent in honors and AP courses.
 Classes will function as a learning community. - The most successful students build strong reading and writing habits throughout their middle school years and into high school.
 While teachers can teach skills, all students must possess the desire to become professionals. - Students must enter class ready to read and/or write with any prepared materials or discussion pieces.
-When necessary, nightly preparedness is important to the success of the class as a whole. - Also, refer to the AP contract for additional information on AP policies.
+When necessary, nightly preparedness is important to the success of the class as a whole.